Jana Nayagan: Filming

-The third schedule was reported to begin from second week of January 2025 after a short break for the New Year’s, but did not happen.
-The same month, Pinkvilla reported that the makers were planning on completing filming by May 2025 so that Vijay could focus on his political commitments.
+The third schedule was reported to begin from second week of January 2025 after a short break for the New Year, but did not happen.
+The same month, Pinkvilla reported the makers were planning on completing filming by May 2025 so Vijay could focus on his political commitments.
 In late January, the production house stated that around 69% of the filming was completed.
 After the set work completion, the third schedule began in early-February 2025 in Chennai.
 During the schedule, Vijay met his fan Unnikannan on the sets who had walked from Kerala to meet the actor.
 Action sequences featuring Vijay, Deol and Prakash Raj was shot in this schedule.
 In mid-February 2025, shooting took place on the outskirts of Chennai.
 In late February, Vijay took a break from filming to focus on his political commitments.
 On 8 March 2025, Vijay uploaded a video from the sets, wishing women a happy International Women's Day.
 The same month, it was reported a sequence featuring directors Lokesh Kanagaraj, Nelson Dilipkumar and Atlee in cameo appearances was shot.

 The next schedule began in late March at Chennai.
 In early-April, the filming took place in Tr Garden at Porur.
 Vijay completed filming his portions by 29 May.
 The producers were reported to have planned a farewell event for the actor after completing his portions; however, the actor declined, stating he would become too emotional.
 On 15 June, Hegde announced that she had completed filming her portions.
-In July 2025, it was reported that the film is in the final stage of shooting.
-In late July 2025, shooting took place in Sivaganga and Erode, Chennai.
+In July 2025, it was reported the film was in the final stage of shooting.
+In late July 2025, shooting took place in Sivaganga and Erode.
 Principal photography wrapped by August 2025.

 Post-production

 Post-production of the film began simultaneously with the wrapping-up of filming in August 2025.
-The visual effects supervision for the film was provided by Monesh H, with Prasath Somasekar serving as the colourist under Knack Studios, which handled the digital intermediate of the film.
-Pradeep E. Ragav serves as the film’s editor.
+The visual effects supervision for the film were provided by Monesh H, with Prasath Somasekar serving as the colourist under Knack Studios, which handled the digital intermediate of the film.
+Pradeep E. Ragav served as the film's editor.
+In December, Anirudh confirmed the BGM, final re-recording and mixing were in progress.